Evermind-sh/.github/profile/README.md

 - Seamless lock extensions.
 - A serverless-ready architecture that integrates easily into any environment.

-Subscribe to a plan via our storefront: [Polar.sh Evermind](https://polar.sh/evermind/).
+Subscribe to a plan via our storefront: [Polar.sh](https://polar.sh/evermind/).

 ---